So, have you ever pondered, like me, when the best time to apply your roundups is?

-Roundup just takes 30 minutes to soak into the leaves before the rain comes; after that time, it will not wash away in the rain.
-However, if it rains, the foliage may take hours to dry entirely, especially if the weather remains damp.
+Roundup takes 30 minutes to soak into the leaves before the rain comes; after that time, it will not wash away in the rain.
+However, the foliage may take hours to dry if it rains, especially if the weather remains damp.

 Can you put Roundup on wet grass?

-You are welcome to spray the roundup on the plants while they are still damp; just make sure there is no rain in the next several hours that could wash it away.
+You are welcome to spray the roundup on the plants while they are still damp; ensure there is no rain in the next several hours that could wash it away.